 Learn More: Download our F&A Decision Matrix to see which of your own finance and accounting processes can be streamlined at a decreased cost in an outsourced model.

-How to Choose a Partner for FAO Services
+How to Choose a Partner for Finance & Accounting Outsourcing (FAO) Services

 Once a company decides that outsourcing fits into their F&A operations strategy, the next step will be to look at potential FAO providers and choose a vendor that feels like a good fit for their values, goals and workflow.
 A reputable BPO provider will be able to speak to your concerns and provide case studies, client referrals and a pilot project agreement along with a quote or bid when you put out your request for proposals.
 There are a number of considerations organizations will want to address when they are comparing outsourcing providers.

 Ready to get started?
-Begin by downloading our free outsourcing worksheet and checklist, or speak directly to a client relations director about where outsourcing fits into your F&A strategy this year.
+Begin by downloading our free outsourcing worksheet and checklist, or speak directly to a client relations director about where outsourcing fits into your finance & accounting strategy this year.